Historic Detroit

 Every building in Detroit has a story — we're here to share it

-Frank H. Beard School was one of the last late nineteenth century public schools in Detroit and one of the least altered.
+Frank H. Beard School was one of the last late 19th-century public schools in Detroit and one of the least altered.

 Previous to 1885, much of southwest Detroit was part of Springwells Township and many of the children residing there attended either the Amos or Bellefontaine schools.
 In 1885, part of Springwells was annexed to Detroit, this section including the Amos and Bellefontaine schools.
 This necessitated the building of another elementary school in Springwells Township.

-On August 21, 1886, the School District No. 1 of the Township of Springwells accepted the James F. and May B. Joy's price of $2,000 for the future site of Beard School.
-Pupils in the present school district attended classes in a store on Fort Street until September 1886, when a four room school was built on the site at Waterman near Fort Street.
-This first school was called Garfield in honor of President Garfield.
+On Aug.
+21, 1886, the School District No. 1 of the Township of Springwells accepted the James F. and May B. Joy's price of $2,000 for the future site of this school.
+Pupils in the present school district attended classes in a store on Fort Street until September 1886, when a four-room school was built on the site at Waterman near Fort Street.
+This school was originally called Garfield School in honor of late President James A. Garfield.

 In 1895, the four-room building became so overcrowded that it was declared unsafe.
 In the spring of 1896, the original school was torn down and replaced with a twelve room, two-story brick building in the fall.
 During the period of construction classes were held in a hotel at Fort Street and Rademacher.
 An addition was built in 1900 making 14 rooms in all with a capacity of 670 students, at a total cost of $46,000.